-Currently hold a faculty position at a university or independent research institution in the UK that conducts research in the recognised categories of the Awards.
+Currently hold a academic appointment at a university or independent research institution in the UK.
+For nominees that hold a dual or joint appointment at more than one institution, the nominee must be employed by the nominating institution at least 50% full-time effort.
 See the website for a full list of institutions eligible to submit nominations.

 Currently conduct research as a principal investigator in one of the disciplinary categories in Life Sciences, Physical Sciences & Engineering, or Chemistry.